Search

 / Policy briefs, WACDEP publications / English

-Building climate resilience into development across water-dependent is key to achieving long-term sustainability, but will demand strong cross-sectoral integration and coordination.
-This policy brief argues that building on the foundations of IWRM is an effective way to fast-track the integration of climate resilience in development planning.
+Building water security and climate resilience into development activities is key to achieving long-term sustainability, but requires much higher levels of investment than at present.
+This policy brief presents innovative approaches to financing, which are needed to make sufficient funding available.
 Policy briefs provide policy makers with information on water resources management.
 This brief was developed under the Water, Climate and Development Programme (WACDEP).

 / English